resilient-http/resilient.js/README.md

 - Highly configurable (timeout, retry times, cache, wait delay fallback...)
 - Server-side dynamic client configuration support (experimental)
 - Built-in support for servers caching to improve reliability
-- Parallel servers discovering for a faster
+- Parallel servers discovering for a faster communication
+- Allows to define an external HTTP client to use as proxy for requests traffic
 - Support for round robin scheduling algorithm (experimental)
 - Cross engine (node.js and browsers ES5 compliant)
 - Servers discovering based on the resilient high-level protocol